sjhatfield/sjhatfield.github.io/_posts/2020-08-12-Kaggle-melanoma-tabular-model.md

 ## Model Validation

 As noted in the previous post, many patients had multiple entries in the training set.
 It was essential to make sure that patients did not exist in both training data and validation data.
-Fortunately, a contestant on Kaggle, [Chris Deotte](http://www.ccom.ucsd.edu/~cdeotte/), graciously provided data sets where not only had he provided cross-validation folds splitting the patients but also made sure that each fold had the same proportion of malignant cases and balanced patient counts.
+Fortunately, a contestant on Kaggle, [Chris Deotte](http://www.ccom.ucsd.edu/~cdeotte/), graciously provided datasets where not only had he provided cross-validation folds splitting the patients but also made sure that each fold had the same proportion of malignant cases and balanced patient counts.
 This is referred to as **triple stratified, leak-free** k-fold cross validation.
 It is the gold-standard of cross-validation.

 In the [notebook](https://github.com/sjhatfield/kaggle-melanoma-2020/blob/master/notebooks/tabular.ipynb), this can be seen in the extra column in all dataframes called `tfrecord`.
 It is an integer from $$0$$ to $$15$$ so that folds may be created by randomly splitting those integers into 1, 3 or 5 non-intersecting subsets.